 - A history of major depression was strongly associated with having anal sex in both men and women.

 How might anal sex cause fecal incontinence?
-The authors point out that the internal anal sphincter muscle is responsible for maintaining the resting pressure of the anus (i.e., keeping the anus closed, and keeping stool inside where it belongs), and previous studies show that men who receive anal intercourse have lower anal resting pressure.
-They postulate that anal sex may simply dilate and stretch the anal sphincter muscle and eventually cause damage to the muscles themselves, and/or cause sensory nerve damage leading to loss of sphincter sensation and control.
+The authors point out that the internal anal sphincter muscle is responsible for maintaining the resting pressure of the anus (i.e., keeping the anus closed and keeping stool inside where it belongs), and previous studies show that men who receive anal intercourse have lower anal resting pressure.
+They postulate that anal sex may simply dilate and stretch the anal sphincter muscle and eventually cause damage to the muscles themselves and cause sensory nerve damage leading to loss of sphincter sensation and control.

 Perhaps most importantly, since repeated stretching of the anal sphincter is the proposed mechanism of injury causing fecal incontinence from anal sex, this study provides no specific data regarding the sizes of the dilators used to do the stretching.
-Putting it more bluntly, it would be useful to know the penis sizes of the male participants, since one could reasonably assume that a larger penis would cause more trauma to the sphincter muscle resulting in higher rates of incontinence.
-More specifically, the penile circumference (girth) is the important size to know, since the length seems irrelevant for the purpose of dilation.
+Putting it more bluntly, it would be useful to know the penis sizes of the male participants since one could reasonably assume that a larger penis would cause more trauma to the sphincter muscle resulting in higher rates of incontinence.
+More specifically, the penile circumference (girth) is an important size since the length seems irrelevant for dilation.
 A quick search of PubMed reveals a study from the British Journal of Urology showing that the average (measured) girth of an erect penis is 11.66 cm (4.59 in).
 Some quick math (divide circumference by π) would show that this corresponds to an average penile diameter of 1.46 inches.